 Half Dome Permit Lottery Statistics

-On this page, you can find various statistics relating to the 2013 and (by mid-March) 2014 Half Dome permit lotteries.
-We hope this information will help you make an informed decision when you apply for the lotteries.
+On this page, you can find various statistics relating to the 2013 and 2014 Half Dome permit lotteries to help you make an informed decision when you apply for the lotteries.

 The graphs below show the actual number of permits issued in 2013 via both the preseason lottery (solid blue) and daily lotteries (striped blue).
 For each day, 225 permits were available via the preseason lottery and 50 permits (plus permits received via the preseason lottery but later canceled) via the daily lottery.
 The total number of permits available each day was at least 275 (the day hiker limit in 2013 was 225, but we made available 275 permits to adjust for under-use of permits).